How to Import Music Into PowerPoint: A 2026 Guide

 On Mac

-PowerPoint on Mac follows a similar flow, even if the menu wording can vary a bit by version.
+PowerPoint on Mac follows a similar flow, even if the menu wording shifts a little by version.
 You still insert audio from the ribbon, choose a file from your machine, and place it on the current slide.

-The practical advice is the same.
-Use a clean file name, store the audio in the same project folder as the deck while you’re working, and test playback in slideshow mode, not just in edit view.
-Mac users often assume a successful insert means a reliable playback.
-It doesn’t.
-You need to run it once in presentation mode.
+The advice is the same.
+Use a clean file name, keep the audio in the same project folder as the deck while you work, and test playback in slideshow mode rather than in edit view.
+A clean insert does not guarantee reliable playback.
+Run it once in presentation mode to be sure.

-If you’re recording a narrated deck afterward, insert and test the music before you record your screen.
-It’s easier to fix timing early than redo the entire capture later.
+If you are recording a narrated deck afterward, insert and test the music before you record your screen.
+Fixing the timing early beats redoing the whole capture later.

-If your process includes turning slides into demos or walkthroughs, these screen recording tools for creative teams help once the deck audio is behaving properly.
+If your process includes turning slides into demos or walkthroughs, this software demo presentation guide helps once the deck audio behaves.

-PowerPoint for the web is fine for light edits, comments, and reviewing content.
-It’s not the version I’d choose for audio-heavy work if you want dependable control.
+The web version is fine for light edits, comments, and reviewing content.
+It is not the one I would pick for audio-heavy work if you want dependable control.

-You may be able to work with existing media, but when timing, playback behavior, and cross-slide continuity matter, the desktop app is the safer option.
-If your team starts in the browser, import and finalize audio in the desktop version before the deck goes live.
+You may be able to work with existing media there, but when timing, playback behavior, and cross-slide continuity matter, the desktop app is safer.
+If your team starts in the browser, finalize the audio in the desktop version before the deck goes live.

-Many users import the file and move on.
-That’s where the clunky experience starts.
-Right after the speaker icon appears, check three things:
+A lot of people import the file and move on.
+That is where the clunky experience starts.
+As soon as the speaker icon appears, check three things:

-- Placement: Move the icon somewhere easy to find while editing.
+- Placement: Move the icon somewhere easy to find while you edit.

 - Intent: Decide whether this track is background music, a one-slide cue, or part of a narrated sequence.